Curvature

 There are a couple of hidden controls not accessable from the interface.
 This is because, for almost all users, these settings should just be left as they are.
 But for full details for anyone who wants to know the exact behaviour of the plugin, perhaps when running it through plugin doctor or something, these parameters are hidden and accessible from the parameter list view or automation lane view, depending on your DAW:

-Filter DC - After getting some early initial feedback from White Sea Studios (he was the first engineer to see the plugin), he noticed that when using feedback, he was getting DC errors from his sensitive RME converters.
+After getting some early initial feedback from White Sea Studios (he was the first engineer to see the plugin), he noticed that when using feedback, he was getting DC errors from his sensitive RME converters.
 Looking into this, it was not a case of the plugin generating DC itself but rather, the feedback knob significantly amplified any DC that might have been present in the source material.
 So I simply added a butterworth high pass at 20Hz which kills all DC.
 In case anyone cares, this uses a state variable topology whereas all the other filters in Curvature are vanilla biquads.
 So although this DC offset filter can be completely ignored and forgotten, anyone who happens to want to turn it off for some special reason, can do so.

-Filter Ultrasonics - The feedback knob can cause some really cool squealing which is cool.
+The feedback knob can cause some really cool squealing which is cool.
 However, what is not cool is a gigantic resonance near nyquist which causes the passband to choke and tweeters to explode.
 This is why, even when oversampling is turned off, if you are analysing the plugin using plugin doctor or Bertom EQ analyser, you will see an IIR low pass round 20kHz.
 This has nothing to do with antialiasing.
 The antialiasing uses a FIR lowpass.
 This additional lowpass is specifically to prevent ultrasonic feedback.
 If you disable feedback, and for some special reason also do not want an IIR low pass in the circuit, you can disable it with the hidden parameter.
 However, I recommend leaving this on because the plugin does exhibit instability in ultrasonic frequencies when using feedback without this filter.

-Internal trim - this is used for (very approximately) gain matching the presets after hearing more excellent feedback from White Sea Studios.
+this is used for (very approximately) gain matching the presets after hearing more excellent feedback from White Sea Studios.
 Note that this is overwritten every time you select a preset so there is zero utility in touching this control and it can also be ignored.

 PRESET HACKING